levelfiveteam/railsbank-sdk/README.md

 ### Licence
-Level 5's Railsbank SDK Kit is released under a [Creative Commons Attribution-NonCommercial licence](http://creativecommons.org/licenses/by-nc/2.0/uk/).
 You are free to reuse and adapt this content with credit, for non-commercial purposes.
+Please review License for further information.

 ## Instructions